w3c/EasierRDF/README.md

 ## Guiding principles

-1. The goal is to make RDF -- or some RDF-based successor -- easy enough for *average* developers (middle 33%), who are new to RDF, to be consistently successful.
+1. The goal is to make RDF -- or some RDF-based successor -- easy enough for *average* developers (middle 33% of ability), who are new to RDF, to be consistently successful.

 2. Solutions may involve anything in the RDF ecosystem: standards, tools, guidance, etc.  All options are on the table.